Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 When you arrive at your new installation, you’ll need to follow installation-specific procedures.
 Each installation and service handles in-processing differently.
 Here, you can find installation-specific guidelines and a list of documents to bring with you when checking- in.
 Reach out to the contacts provided if you have specific questions.

-Due to COVID mitigations, please contact your new command for arrival and check-in procedures, they may vary from command to command.
+Due to the COVID-19 mitigations, please contact your new command for arrival and check-in procedures, they may vary from command to command.
 Keep your sponsor informed of your arrival date and time, size of family, and amount of luggage you are bringing, so they can arrange for transportation.

-The first few hours on Guam are critical.
-Navy personnel must report to their command, PSD and then to the Housing Office in that order before TLA begins.
-If you arrive on island during non-working hours, report to your command's quarterdeck to have your orders stamped.
-You will not be reimbursed for any time spent in temporary lodging before the date stamped on the orders.
-Report to PSD then to NBG Housing Office on the next working day, this will ensure you are on the housing waiting list and to assure your TLA status.
+Navy personnel must report to their command and the Housing Office before Temporary Lodging Allowance begins.
+If you arrive on island during nonworking hours, report / contact your command's quarterdeck to have your orders stamped.
+Check-in with / contact your Command Pay and Personnel Administrator (CPPA) for the current procedure.
+It is recommended you make contact with the the Naval Base Guam Housing Office on the next working day or within 48 hours, they can be reached at 671-333-2081/82.
+This will ensure you are on the housing waiting list and to assure your TLA status.

 Check in with your command in the uniform of the day.
 Ask your sponsor what uniform, if any, is required during and after working hours.